Hot Tub Time Machine: Sequel

 Although not a huge commercial success, strong home video sales prompted a sequel to Hot Tub Time Machine.
-Corddry, Robinson, Duke, Chase, Wolfe, and Stewart all reprised their roles, while Adam Scott was an addition to the cast in the role of Adam Yates Jr., the son of Cusack’s character.
+Corddry, Robinson, Duke, Chase, Wolfe, and Stewart all reprised their roles, while Adam Scott was an addition to the cast in the role of Adam Yates Jr., the son of Cusack's character.
 Cusack appears in an uncredited cameo in the unrated home video release of the film.

-Released on February 20, 2015, the sequel was panned by critics and was a box-office failure, grossing less money in its entire theatrical run ($12.3 million domestically) than the original made in its opening weekend ($14 million).
+Released on February 20, 2015, the sequel was panned by critics and was a box-office failure, grossing less money in its entire domestic theatrical release ($12.3 million) than the original made in its opening weekend ($14 million).